The ultimate 3-week India itinerary: Exploring the best of India

 Outside the Jaipur in the city of Amer, lies Jaipur’s most popular attraction, Amber Fort.

-Constructed in the 16th century, Amber Fort is a UNESCO World Heritage listed fort complex comprising stunning architecture (like most of Rajasthan) and pure opulence.
+Constructed in the 16th century, Amber Fort is a UNESCO World Heritage-listed fort complex comprising stunning architecture (like most of Rajasthan) and pure opulence.
 The fort is made up of four main sections, Diwan e Aam, Diwan-e-Khas, Sheesh Mahal, and Sukh Niwas, each with their own beautiful courtyard.

-To best understand the complex and it’s important history, we recommend taking a tour guide.
+To best understand the complex and its important history, we recommend taking a tour guide.

 On another note, we implore you not to ride the elephants that carry tourists from the base of the Fort to the main courtyard.

-Elephants here have a history of abuse and poor treatment, and having witnessed them working firsthand, we can tell you: they’re not given water, they work in the blazing heat, and on more than one occasion we saw them reach into their mouths with their trunk to spray their backs - with their own saliva - to cool down.
+Elephants here have a history of abuse and poor treatment, and having witnessed them working firsthand, we can tell you: that they’re not given water, they work in the blazing heat, and on more than one occasion we saw them reach into their mouths with their trunk to spray their backs - with their own saliva - to cool down.

-Add to that the recent findings that all 102 elephants working here suffer from a range of disease and injury, including blindness, Tuberculosis, foot injuries, and psychological distress, and you have to wonder why any sane person would willingly contribute to their suffering.
+Add to that the recent findings that all 102 elephants working here suffer from a range of diseases and injury, including blindness, Tuberculosis, foot injuries, and psychological distress, and you have to wonder why any sane person would willingly contribute to their suffering.

 SUNSET FROM NAHAGARH FORT

 Located high above the city of Jaipur is Nahagarh Fort.
-Built in 1734, Nahargarh fort formed the defence of the Rajasthani capital, along with Amer Fort and Jaigharh Fort.
+Built in 1734, Nahargarh Fort formed the defence of the Rajasthani capital, along with Amer Fort and Jaigharh Fort.
 The fort provides sweeping views of the city, and in our opinion, is hands down the best place to view sunset from.

-Sit atop the defensive walls and watch the orange glow over the the city as the sun sets in the distance.
+Sit atop the defensive walls and watch the orange glow over the city as the sun sets in the distance.

 ROOFTOP SUNSET DINNER @ DAGLA THE ROOFTOP

 You can’t visit the north and not try some of its world-famous cuisine, so we recommend visiting Dagla the Rooftop for your curry fix.
-Located in the heart of the old town, Dagla the Rooftop not only serves delicious food, but has one of the best views in the city.
+Located in the heart of the old town, Dagla the Rooftop not only serves delicious food but has one of the best views in the city.
 So grab a beer and watch the sunset, before indulging in some delicious local cuisine.

-Leaving Jaipur | We recommend jumping aboard the 6am train from Jaipur to Udaipur, which will take around 6-7 hours.
+Leaving Jaipur | We recommend jumping aboard the 6 am train from Jaipur to Udaipur, which will take around 6-7 hours.

 DAYS 8, 9, 10 | MARVEL AT INDIA’S ‘VENICE' IN UDAIPUR